ccp5UK/dl-poly/source/CUDA/README_CUDA.txt

-DL_POLY_4.01 CUDA+OpenMP PORT - an ICHEC-STFC Collaboration
+DL_POLY_4.02 CUDA+OpenMP PORT - an ICHEC-STFC Collaboration
 ===========================================================

-Developed by Christos Kartsaklis and Ruairi Nestor (ruairi.nestor@ichec.ie) in collaboration with
-Ilian Todorov (ilian.todorov@stfc.ac.uk).
+Developed by Christos Kartsaklis, Ruairi Nestor and Peter Nash (dlpoly-gpu@ichec.ie) in collaboration with Ilian Todorov (ilian.todorov@stfc.ac.uk).

 PORT STATUS
 ===========
-GPU assisted compuation is only available to the following subset of the DL_POLY_4 features/functionality/routines:
+GPU assisted computation is only available to the following subset of the DL_POLY_4 features/functionality/routines:

 * link_cell_pairs - building the Verlet Neighbour List using Link